rveeblefetzer/literallyp1/README.rst

-For a good how-to on getting Twitter keys and setting this up on Heroku, see `this post <https://briancaffey.github.io/2016/04/05/twitter-bot-tutorial.html>`_ by @briancaffey.
+For a good how-to on getting Twitter keys and setting this up on Heroku, see `this post <https://briancaffey.github.io/2016/04/05/twitter-bot-tutorial.html>`_ by Brian Caffey.

-@molly has `another good blog post <http://blog.mollywhite.net/twitter-bots-pt2/>`_ on setting up a Twitter bot that also explains cron jobs.
+Molly White has `another good blog post <http://blog.mollywhite.net/twitter-bots-pt2/>`_ on setting up a Twitter bot that also explains cron jobs.

 Installation
 ------------